curityio/nginx_oauth_proxy_module/README.md

 ## Security Overview

-The OAuth proxy is a forwarder to deal with cookie specific logic and does not perform the primary JWT verification.\
+The OAuth proxy is a forwarder to deal with cookie specific logic and transation.\
 A typical flow for an SPA calling an API would work like this:

 ![Security Handling](doc/security-handling.png)